What is Customer Due Diligence (CDD)?

 3. Defining Customer Acceptance Policies

-CDD measures may vary based on factors such as the customer’s risk profile, geographical location, jurisdictional regulations, etc. Therefore, businesses should define a bespoke, risk-based approach with clear customer acceptance criteria for their services and products.
+CDD checks may vary based on factors such as the customer’s risk profile, geographical location, jurisdictional regulations, etc. Therefore, businesses should define a bespoke, risk-based approach with clear customer acceptance criteria for their services and products.
 This step also contributes to risk profiling, defining thresholds, and alert monitoring.

 4. Risk Profiling Based on Customer Data